-My research focuses on how people think about knowledge and its representation.
-In philosophy of education my dissertation (Masters, UCL) looked at the epistemological side of assessment policy.
-My current work takes an empirical approach to student epistemic cognition - thinking about what we know, and how - particularly in information seeking and writing contexts.
-I've explored this by exploring the collaborative dialogue of small groups of children (MPhil, Cambridge) and undergraduates (PhD, Open) when using a collaborative browser addon (Coagmento, developed by Rutgers University).
+Dr Knight's research focuses on how people find, use, and evaluate evidence.
+His Masters in Philosophy of Education (UCL) analysed the epistemological side of assessment policy, particularly in the context of search engine use.
+His subsequent work takes an empirical approach to student epistemic cognition - thinking about what we know, and how - particularly in information seeking and writing contexts.
+Dr Knight has investigated this use of evidence, and epistemic cognition, by exploring the collaborative dialogue of small groups of children (MPhil, Cambridge) and undergraduates (PhD, Open) when using a collaborative browser addon (Coagmento, developed by Rutgers University).

-I maintain a full CV and publication list on my personal website (see link below).
+His full CV and publication list can be found via the personal website link below.

-- Section Editor of the Journal of Learning Analytics (hot spot section)
+- Co-Editor of the Journal of Learning Analytics

 - Chartered member of the British Psychological Society (CPsychol)